How Much Does Air Conditioning Service Cost?

 Refrigerant Leak Detection and Repair

-Depending on where the leak is, whether or not there needs to be a leak test, and what precisely needs to be repaired, a typical refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
-If you’re not confident, you can ask your air conditioning repair professional to walk you through his or her process and go over their findings.
+Depending on how accessible the leak is, whether or not there needs to be a leak test, and what actually demands repair, a regular refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
+If you’re not confident, feel free to ask your air conditioning repair technician to guide you through his or her process and review their findings.

 AC Circuit Board Replacement

-Sometimes the problem may be beyond the air conditioner itself and the circuit board may be in need of replacing.
-Depending on the make and model of you’re A/C system, a new circuit board for your system could run anywhere from $450 to $1300.
+At times the problem may be beyond the air conditioner itself and the circuit board may be in need of replacing.
+Depending on the make and model of your air conditioner, a new circuit board for your equipment could be priced anywhere from $450 to $1300.

 Thermostat Replacement

-If you’re looking to replace your home’s thermostat, a smart wifi thermostat will likely cost more than a basic thermostat.
-Depending on the type of thermostat you choose, you’re most likely going to end up paying anywhere between $200 and $550 to get it installed.
-Luckily, the latest thermostats may pay back their purchase price in energy management savings, if they are programmed correctly.
+If you’re thinking about replacing your home’s thermostat, a smart wifi thermostat will usually cost more than a basic thermostat.
+Depending on what kind of thermostat you go with, you’re looking at anywhere between $200 and $550 to get it installed.
+Luckily, the newer thermostats might pay back their purchase price in energy management savings, provided they are programmed accordingly.

 Capacitor or Contactor Replacement

-If your AC is still only a couple years old or you choose to repair your older system instead of purchasing an energy-efficient A/C system upgrade, a capacitor will typically cost $250 to $350 and a contractor can run a little lower, ranging from $150 - $350.
-These repairs are two of the most typical for your air conditioner.
+If your AC is still young or you choose to repair your older AC instead of purchasing an energy-efficient AC upgrade, a capacitor will typically cost $250 to $350 and a contractor can run a little lower, ranging from $150 – $350.
+These repairs are a couple of the most typical for your air conditioner.

-Again, it’s always good to examine the pros and cons of paying to repair your current AC system versus buying an upgraded, more energy-efficient AC system.
-If replacing this part is the better choice for you, a fan motor replacement may run you between $500 and $1200.
+Again, it’s always responsible to weigh the pros and cons of paying to repair your current AC system versus investing in an upgraded, more energy-efficient piece of equipment.
+If replacing the fan motor is the better decision for you, a fan motor replacement may be between $500 and $1200.

 NOTE: Part repair under warranty

-A common confusion is that if there is a part that needs to be replaced, that it is covered under the manufacturer’s equipment warranty; however, there are several additional costs that may not be covered through the warranty that you will be required to pay for out-of-pocket.
-Even with common repairs, for example, a capacitor replacement, the company still has to process the warranty through the manufacturer so they can receive the credit on the part.
-Additionally, all manufacturers instruct the contractor to hold the part for 60-120 days and may require the contractor return the bad part at the contractor’s cost.
-Larger repairs, such as a compressor, are encompassed in this process but these bigger repairs have more supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered by the Original Equipment Manufacturer warranty.
-Unless you have a labor warranty you will continuously have to pay additionally for the technician’s labor.
+A common misunderstanding is that if the issue calls for a part to be replaced, that it is covered under the manufacturer’s equipment warranty; however, there are many other costs that may not be covered by the warranty that you will be required to pay for out-of-pocket.
+Even with common repairs, for example, a capacitor replacement, the company still has to process this warranty through the manufacturer so they can receive the credit on the part.
+Additionally, all manufacturers demand the contractor to keep the part for eight to sixteen weeks and may make the contractor return the failed part at the contractor’s cost.
+Greater repairs, such as a compressor, are included in this process but these larger repairs have more supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered through the Original Equipment Manufacturer warranty.
+Unless you have a labour warranty you will continue have to pay additionally for the technician’s labour.

-Some of our Membership Plans carry parts and labor coverage that works in tandem with the manufacturer’s warranty to shield you from unexpected repair costs.
+Some of our Membership Plans include parts and labour coverage that functions with the manufacturer’s warranty to protect you from unexpected repair costs.

-Keep in mind that these prices are estimates and many times they can increase or decrease depending on where the home is, the specific issues with your AC, how old your equipment is, and whether or not you’ve been receiving yearly maintenance to maintain the health of your air conditioning system and your manufacturer’s warranty.
-If your system has seen its last summer and replacement is looking more likely, take a moment to look at our air conditioner pricing guide.
+Remember that these costs are estimates and many times they can increase or decrease depending on where the home is, the specific issues with your equipment, how old your equipment is, and whether or not you’ve been having annual maintenance to maintain the health of your A/C and your manufacturer’s warranty.
+If your unit has seen its last summer and replacement is looking more likely, take a moment to look at our air conditioner pricing guide

-If you would like more information or ever need expert air conditioner repair, call Service Experts Heating & Air Conditioning 24/7/365.
+If you would like more information or ever need expert AC repair, call Service Experts Heating & Air Conditioning 24/7/365.